 Aly Monroe was born and educated in England.
 She has spent a large part of her life abroad – mostly in Spain, where she worked as a teacher, translator and voice-over, and ran Shakespeare workshops for teachers and actors.
-She is married and has three children and two small grandchildren, a boy and a girl, who both live in Spain.
+Aly is married and has three children and three grandchildren.

 Questions with Aly